Best budget Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget wireless speakers you can buy in 2023.

 Read the full review: JBL Flip 6

-Ultimate Ears has really made a splash in the Bluetooth speaker market with a number of colourful, fun-sounding and portable models on its books.
-This is the small but mightily impressive 2019-release Wonderboom 2 – and because of its age, there are plenty of deals out there.
+Ultimate Ears has really made a splash in the Bluetooth speaker market with a number of colourful, fun-sounding and portable models, following up the five-star Wonderboom 2 with the almost as impressive Wonderboom 3.

-The diminutive, soap on a rope-styled Go 3 features Bluetooth 5.1 instead of 4.1 plus a maximum power output of 4.2W, up from 3W in the Go 2 (listed below).
+This diminutive, soap on a rope-styled Go 3 features Bluetooth 5.1 plus a maximum power output of 4.2W, up from Bluetooth 4.1 and 3W in the previous iteration, the Go 2.
 The one specification that hasn’t changed is the Go 3's stamina.
-It takes 2.5 hours to charge fully, and you can still only get five hours of playtime from it from a single charge.
+It takes 2.5 hours to charge fully, and you can still only get a comparatively meagre five hours of playtime from a single charge.
+For most hardened adventurers seeking horizons new, this might not be enough.

 Read the full review: JBL Go 3